 Now, back to the top at hand, being an au pair and living in the Netherlands.

-Nearing 30, as a single woman having just moved back to my home country, Australia, from a year in Sweden and having finished some studies in early childhood education.
-I decided it was now or never (literally, as there are only a few countries that offer au pair programs to people aged 30).
+Nearing 30, as a single woman having just moved back to my home country, Australia, from a year in Sweden and having finished some studies in early childhood education, I decided it was now or never

 As a 29 year old Australian, I checked out what specific countries offer to people of my age and nationality, and having a good friend who was an au pair in the Netherlands after university, I basically just decided... boom, I shall be living in the Netherlands!